Four-toed SalamanderHemidactylium scutatum

-Description: A small salamander (2.0 to 4.0 inches in length) with a noticeable constriction at base of tail and four toes on each foot.
-Dorsum is rusty brown to grayish with small dark flecks.
-Belly is white with conspicuous black spots.
+Description: A small salamander (2.0 to 4.0 inches in length) with a noticeable constriction at the base of the tail and four toes on each foot.
+The dorsum is rusty brown to grayish with small dark flecks.
+The belly is white with conspicuous black spots.

 Similar Species: None.

 Habitat: Found in sphagnum or moss bogs, shallow wetlands, forested wetlands, vernal pools, and headwater streams.

 Diet: Small invertebrates, such as worms, spiders, and mites.

 Breeding information: Mating begins in the fall.
 Females migrate to ponds, bogs, or streams in winter where they lay between 20 and 80 eggs in moss clumps or rotting logs.
 Females often share nests; solitary nests are brooded by the female.
 After hatching, larvae find their way to the water where they will metamorphose in 20-40 days.

 Status in Tennessee: In 1994, listed as “In Need of Management” by TWRA.
 Appears to be uncommon and spotty across its range, but does well in protected areas like Great Smoky Mountains National Park.

 - Four-toed Salamanders are considered glacial relicts.
 These are species that have survived from the ice age in isolated habitats due to favorable microclimatic and soil conditions in their habitats.